 The Fiamma Turbo Kit 2009

-The Fiamma Turbo Device is a one-of-a-kind ventilation kit that transforms your roof light into a fan.
+The Fiamma Turbo Device is a one-of-a-kind ventilation kit that transforms the air distributor inside your roof light into a fan.
 It has a 24cm fan and two telescopic hangers that can be adjusted from 36 to 48cm.

 This device is also one of the most adaptable on the list.
 Therefore, it is ideal if you don’t have access to a roof or if you don’t want to block the natural light that enters your trailer.